+That’s why the answer to ‘What makes an ex toxic?’ differs from person to person.
 For the purpose of our conversation, let us understand that ‘toxic’ means any behavior or action that can be physically or emotionally detrimental to others around us.
 If someone’s conduct has a negative impact on us, they are showcasing toxic traits.

-1. Sexist and he knows it
+1. He is sexist and he knows it

+Need I really say more?
 Does your boyfriend ‘allow’ you to do things?
 Is he aware of the fact that you don’t need his permission?
 Does he censor what you wear and where you go?
 Then why, my dear woman, are you tolerating this misogyny?

 Related Reading: How To Watch Out For The Relationship Red Flags – Expert Tells You

-2. He bull(y)dozes your opinions
+2. He bull(y)dozes your opinions – toxic partner traits

 Dr Bhonsle puts it best when he says, “A bully is the most toxic person to be around.
 He never lets you be your own person, and walks all over your authenticity.”